wp-plugins/lightbox-plus/readme.txt

 = Known Problems =

-* Sometimes functionality degrades in Firefox - may be corrected in this version - please let me know.
 * Reset re-initialize doesn't appear to work in some browsers.
 It does in fact work, however, the changes are not reflect on the page.
 * In some instances performance may be slow in IE - this may be due to plugin conflicts or slow JavaScript performance in IE.